sendamply/docs/docs/Analytics/1-Analytics-Overview.md

 ### Types of Data

 Amply collects two types of data: **email activity** and **email contents**.
-This data is easily queryable in your dashboard by clicking on the SQL page under the Analytics tab.
+This data is easily queryable from our API or in your dashboard by clicking on the SQL page under the Analytics tab.

 **email_activities**